 His father said the same thing to him as a young man, and I imagine my grandfather’s father said it to him long before too.

 We repeat what we know.

 There’s a grave lack of spiritual maturity among men, especially in older men.
 Just ask any man who trusts you if he’s ever felt genuinely known, accepted and loved by an older and wiser father figure.
 It’s a rare gift for those who have received it.

 Most men aren’t so lucky.

-At some point along the journey of life, it becomes easier for men to stop growing – to give up on developing any further as a person.
+At some point along the journey of life, it becomes easier for a man to stop growing — to give up on developing any further as a person.
 But life keeps on moving with or without us.
-You either die young or grow old enough to choose one of three paths to finish out life:
+You either die young or grow old enough to come to a fork in the road and choose one of three paths to finish out your life:

 - NUMB OUT: escape the pain of daily existence with consumerism, working ourselves to death, addiction, endless interest scrolling or Netflix.

-- FIGHT AGAINST THE WORLD: try to go against the momentum threatening your youth with complaining, bitterness, resentment, anger and depression.
+- FIGHT AGAINST THE WORLD: directly oppose the momentum threatening your youth with complaining, bitterness, resentment, anger and depression.